underthestars-zhy/MobbinAPI/README.md

 ### Refresh Token

-Mobbin has a strict policy on the token.
-Every token only lasts for one day.
-So every day, you need to refresh the token.
+Mobbin has a strict policy regarding tokens, wherein each token only lasts for one day.
+Therefore, it is necessary to refresh the token daily.

 ```swift
 try await mobbinAPI.refreshToken()